fabiosv/reactnd-forum-app/README.md

     │   │   │   ├── categories.css # Styles for categories component
     │   │   │   └── categories.js  # Categories component, used to navigate through them and filter posts
-    │   │   ├── comment    # This is where components related to comments are stored │   │   │   ├── commentCard.js       # Card displaying book cover, title and authors, Menu to choose shelf
+    │   │   ├── comment    # This is where components related to comments are stored │   │   │   ├── commentCard.js       # Card displaying comments info: comment, author, timestamp, current score and Vote Component, edit and delete button
-    │   │   │   ├── commentsContainer.js # Card displaying book cover, title and authors, Menu to choose shelf
+    │   │   │   ├── commentsContainer.js # List of Comments + Tools component to add and sort comments
-    │   │   │   ├── createComment.css    # Card displaying book cover, title and authors, Menu to choose shelf
+    │   │   │   ├── createComment.css    # Styles for CreateComment component
-    │   │   │   └── createComment.js     # Card displaying book cover, title and authors, Menu to choose shelf
+    │   │   │   └── createComment.js     # Component to create Comment
     │   │   ├── commons    # This is where generic components are stored
-    │   │   │   ├── header.js  # Card displaying book cover, title and authors, Menu to choose shelf
+    │   │   │   ├── header.js  # Header Component
-    │   │   │   ├── loader.css # Card displaying book cover, title and authors, Menu to choose shelf
+    │   │   │   ├── loader.css # Styles for loader
-    │   │   │   ├── loader.js  # Card displaying book cover, title and authors, Menu to choose shelf
+    │   │   │   ├── loader.js  # Loader Component
-    │   │   │   ├── tools.js   # Card displaying book cover, title and authors, Menu to choose shelf
+    │   │   │   ├── tools.js   # Add and Sort button (for comment or post)
-    │   │   │   └── vote.js    # Card displaying book cover, title and authors, Menu to choose shelf
+    │   │   │   └── vote.js    # Mechanism to Increase and Decrease Score rate (comment or post)
-    │   │   └── post       # This is where components related to posts are stored │   │   │   ├── postCard.js  # Card displaying book cover, title and authors, Menu to choose shelf
+    │   │   └── post       # This is where components related to posts are stored │   │   │   ├── postCard.js       # Card displaying post title, body, authors, comment count, current score and Vote Component, edit and delete button
-    │   │   │   ├── posts.css   # Card displaying book cover, title and authors, Menu to choose shelf
+    │   │   │   ├── posts.css         # Styles for postCard and commentCard
-    │   │   │   └── postsContainer.js    # Card displaying book cover, title and authors, Menu to choose shelf
+    │   │   │   └── postsContainer.js # List of Posts + Tools component to add and sort posts
     │   └── views        # This is where react components related to views/route are stored │       ├── mainPage.css   # Card displaying book cover, title and authors, Menu to choose shelf │       ├── mainPage.js    # Card displaying book cover, title and authors, Menu to choose shelf │       ├── managePost.css # Card displaying book cover, title and authors, Menu to choose shelf │       ├── managePost.js  # Card displaying book cover, title and authors, Menu to choose shelf │       └── postDetail.js  # Card displaying book cover, title and authors, Menu to choose shelf ├── middleware  # This is where redux middleware are stored ├── reducers    # This is where redux reducers are stored ├── index.css   # Global styles.
 You probably won't need to change anything here.